-Fishing with ultralight equipment is fun, challenging, and sometimes it's your best bet for success.
+Fishing with ultralight equipment is fun and challenging.
 However, shopping for an ultralight rod can bring up some unexpected questions.

 Light tackle is specialized.
 For most anglers, it's one part of a larger gear collection, and many fishermen have more familiarity with conventional weight rods.
-If you've purchased a medium-heavy baitcasting rod for jig fishing and a sturdy spinning rod for topwater action, for example, you know about different types of fishing rods, but you may find that buying ultralight gear will take a little extra research.
+If you've purchased a medium-heavy baitcasting rod for jig fishing and a sturdy spinning rod for topwater action, for example, you know about different fishing rod types, but you may find that buying ultralight gear will take a little extra research.

 The OKUMA Celilo is a top-notch fishing rod at an affordable price.
 It's made using an extremely sensitive graphite blank, a high-quality handle, and a sturdy stainless-steel reel seat, all of which gives you the solid feel you'll want when battling fish on ultralight tackle.
 This rod's aluminum oxide guide inserts are corrosion-resistant and slick to give you total line control.
 All rods in the OKUMA Celilo line are made with front and rear grips of premium cork, so they have the same look and feel as high-end rods.